Frequently Asked Questions

 - Who trains the Read2Succeed volunteers?

 The Foundation sponsors and delivers the in person training for volunteers in conjunction with OCPS ADDitions guidelines and policies.
 During the fall, training sessions are offered at the Educational Leadership Center weekly.

 - What are the expected outcomes of the Read2Succeed program?

 We expect to see improved reading fluency and vocabulary.
-The programs' impact are evaluated by measures from the Florida Assessment for Instruction in Reading (FAIR).
+The programs' impact are evaluated by measured in a variety of ways.
 We also expect to see the students’ self esteem growing as they become better readers, enhanced social competencies and increased volunteer support.